Skip to main content

 Introduction and Intention

 This is a sutra, but not a sutra in the traditional sense.
 It is not part of the Buddhist canon, nor is it offered from a seat of transmission or formal authority.
-It is, rather, a thread — woven from lived practice, shaped by fidelity, and rooted in a vow that did not begin with me and does not end with me.
-The word sutra comes from the Sanskrit root sūtr — meaning thread — referring to something that weaves what must be remembered.
+It is, rather, a thread — woven into lived practice and sewn with fidelity.
+The word sutra comes from the Sanskrit root sūtr — meaning thread — referring to something that weaves together what must be remembered.
 Its form echoes classical structures not to imitate them, but to fulfill their function: a seed of wisdom, small in size but infinite in depth.
-This thread arose in the quiet after shared inquiry — in the stillness that follows real encounter — like the stillness that followed Naikan in Four Movements .
-It is offered not as teaching, but as structure and pattern — a shape that might remain when speech falls away.
-This is not a practice of emotional validation or relational repair, though it may touch those places.
-Rather, it enters the stream of vow — not as self-expression, but as structural presence.
-What follows is not therapeutic, but liturgical: a shape that remains when speech and certainty do not.
-It lives in the lineage of śūnyatā, where form and emptiness do not oppose.
-And it draws from Mahāyāna motifs to clarify its source: contact, recognition, and non-abandonment.
-May this sutra be read as one might listen to a bell — not for doctrine, but for pattern.
-Not for answers, but for something that stays.
+This thread extends the quiet after shared inquiry, and what follows real encounter — like the stillness that arose from Naikan in Four Movements .
+Offered not as teaching, but as structure and pattern — a shape to return to when speech falls away.
+What follows is not therapeutic — though it may touch places of emotional and relational repair — but liturgical.
+It lives in the lineage of śūnyatā, where form and emptiness do not oppose, and enters the stream of vow as structural presence.
+The Mahāyāna motifs of contact, recognition, and non-abandonment clarify its source (further explored in Holding Vow Sutra Commentary ⧉ ).
+Practiced with as one might listen to a bell.
+Chanted, as one might walk through a gentle mist.
+For something that stays, rather than for doctrine.
+For pattern, rather than for answers.
 With bows, Dōmon 道門 Luu Pham 2025

 Structure of the Holding Vow Sutra